neXenio/RxAndroidBleServer/README.md

 ### Overview

 This library provides all commonly used Bluetooth GATT server functionality through [RxJava][rxjava] powered interfaces.
-There's a default implementation avaialble for each of those interfaces, so that you don't have to manually deal with all the request and response handling that is usually required when providing Android's `BluetoothGattServerCallback`.
+There's a default implementation available for each of those interfaces, so that you don't have to manually deal with all the request and response handling that is usually required when providing Android's `BluetoothGattServerCallback`.

 It also introduces a few wrappers to make it more convenient to work with the BLE related stuff, for instance: